SJTU-ViSYS/M2DGR/README.md

 For extrinsics between Lidar and IMU,visit [Lidar_IMU_Calib](https://github.com/APRIL-ZJU/lidar_IMU_calib) For extrinsics between cameras and Lidar, visit [Autoware](https://github.com/Autoware-AI/autoware.ai)
 ### Getting RINEX files
-For GNSS based methods like [RTKLIB](http://www.rtklib.com/),we usually need to get data in the format of RINEX.
+For GNSS based methods like [RTKLIB](http://www.rtklib.com/), we usually need to get data in the format of RINEX.
 To make use of GNSS raw measurements, we use [Link](https://github.com/TakahashiJinxu/ublox2rinex) toolkit.

 ### ROS drivers for UVC cameras
 We write a ROS driver for UVC cameras to record our thermal-infrared image.